Revitalise The Greenhouse!

 Lettuce seedlings planted beneath pruned tomatoes in the the greenhouse

-• If space is at a premium, you can cut tomatoes off at the base, leaving the nourishing roots behind in the soil, and hang the plants upside down in the greenhouse or on a porch where they’ll continue to ripen.
+• If space is at a premium, cut tomatoes off at the base, leaving the nourishing roots behind in the soil.
+Hang plants upside down in the greenhouse or on a porch where they’ll continue to ripen.
+Not as awesome as in the soil, but still all good!

-• Another alternative is to use the unripe fruits in green tomato pickles, sauces et al. There will at some point, in my house, be fried green tomatoes for lunch – my fav.
+• Use unripe fruits in green tomato pickles, hot sauces et al. There will at some point, in my house, be fried green tomatoes for lunch – my fav.

 Bring back the moisture!